-Selecting a divorce attorney is a critical decision making process here in the Fort Carson area.
+Selecting a divorce attorney is a critical decision making process here in the Air Force Academy area.
 The person who you hire will be responsible for obtaining or maintaining your custody rights to your children, your property interests, and depending upon the side you are one, either minimizing or maximizing your support rights.

 In reality, selecting a divorce attorney is also an incredibly stressful experience.
 Do it right and you can breath easy.
 Do it wrong and you will spend years making up for losses that might have been prevented.
 Do not fear though, we are here to help you in finding your family law lawyer!